• Skip to primary navigation

 Wait on shoes

 I know, I know, teeny tiny shoes are as cute as can be, but your baby will have the rest of his or her life to be required to wear shoes.
-Let your baby stretch those little feet and stay as comfortable as possible, at least for the first year of life.
+Let your baby stretch those little feet and stay as comfortable as possible for the first few months of life.

 Skip Socks